 One of the characteristics of platform corporates is the uncertainty of the boundary, and the boundary of platform governance is also open.
 Scholars have explained in their studies that the governance of platform corporates can start from the micro, meso and macro levels.
 The micro level focuses on the platform itself, the meso level focuses on the relationship between the platform and the main body of the ecosystem, and the macro level focuses on the platform ecosystem (Schwarz, 2017).
 But in the actual governance process, the three levels are blended with each other, and each level also involves more contents.
-Platform corporate itself as the main body of independent operation, as well as other corporates, both economic objectives and social responsibility, to provide products and services needed by society, platform user interface design, functional features, the terms of service focus on the platform level problem (leading & Thelen, 2020), as a platform for technology design of user privacy infringement and leak; The core of platform corporates lies in the interaction between the two sides of the market, and the behavior of the supply side and the user side also needs to meet the requirements of governance responsibility.
-Platform corporate should build a "responsible" trading rules of interaction behavior influence on both the buyer and the seller, the strict control platform suppliers of barriers to entry and the demand of consumption moral bottom line, make the function of the platform is social, suppliers of products and services are environmentally friendly and sustainable value, the behavior of the demand side is moral sense and sense of responsibility.
+Platform corporate itself as the main body of independent operation, as well as other corporates (Culpepper & Thelen, 2020).
+The core of platform corporates lies in the interaction between the two sides of the market, and the behavior of the supply side and the user side also needs to meet the requirements of governance responsibility.
 For example, the development of shared bikes has made people's travel more convenient and green, but it has led to the undesirable phenomenon of random parking, malicious destruction and possession.
-The platform ecosystem enables the value-creation process to mobilize and allocate more social resources, and accordingly, the governance process needs to highlight the paradigm of social responsibility fulfillment.
+The platform ecosystem enables the valuecreation process to mobilize and allocate more social resources, and accordingly, the governance process needs to highlight the paradigm of social responsibility fulfillment.
 On the basis of legal operation, it should also save factor resources, improve the efficiency of resource allocation, promote the sharing of knowledge, protect innovation patents, take the initiative to assume social responsibilities, jointly participate in solving social problems, and promote the strategic transformation and sustainable development of social economy (Kenney& Zysman, 2016; Martin, Upham, & Klapper, 2017; Geissinger et al., 2019).